Hamilton County is named for Alexander Hamilton, who was the first Secretary of the Treasury.

 Description: The building faces west and is a ten story concrete and glass angular structure.
-The building is located in the center of the city on the east side of the courthouse.
+The building is located in the center of Cincinnati on the east side of the courthouse.
 The entrance on the northwest side has glass panels.
 Above the first story, the windows are horizontal and narrow.
 The roof line is flat.
 The building faces onto a plaza with the Law Enforcement Center on the north side.

 Ohio Court of Appeals – Cincinnati

 See: For the First Appellate District Court of Appeals see Ohio Court of Appeals – Cincinnati